 “I’ll protect you, I promise,” said Dan.
 “I just want to make sure Beatrice is alright.
 I’ve even brought Anihilato an offering.”
 Dan reached into the furnace for the cricket.
 It was a tan smokestack with ten black eyes around its head.
 “A cricket from Virgil Blue.
 You can help us smoke it.”

 “Well… okay.
 But only because there’s nothing but cockroaches over here.
 I can’t stand it!”
 Faith led Dan over a dune.
 “Light it up!
-We’ll smoke on the way.”
+We’ll get bug-eyed on the way.”

 “I didn’t bring a lighter.
 Let’s bum one from the King of Dust.”